xmacex/xmacex.github.io/README.md

 ## A selection of talks

+- On Becoming an Infrastructure.
+Personas of participation and intervention, with Fabian Pittroff.
+Leakage, Dresden, 2024.
 - Testing to Circulate.
 Addressing the Epistemic Gaps of Software Testing, with Anja Klein, Libuše Hannah Vepřek, Sarah Thanner, Rebecca Carlson and Tamara Gupper.
 STS-hub.de, Aachen, 2023.
 - Feminist ethos under data production pressures.
 EASST, Madrid, 2022.
 - Blood, kin and code.
 Capturing social media data from Copenhagen.
 Big Data in Communication Research: A contextual turn? – An IAMCR pre-conference. with Qiuyu Jiang and Rachel Douglas-Jones, Beijing, 2022.